-The Federal Direct Parent PLUS Loan is a credit-based loan with a fixed interest rate of 6.31%, with default and up front origination fees of 4.272% beginning (for 2016-2017).
+The Federal Direct Parent PLUS Loan is a credit-based loan with a fixed interest rate of 7.595% for 2018-19.
+Default and up front origination fees of 4.248% (for loans made on or after October 1, 2018 and before October 1, 2019).
 Students must be enrolled at least half-time in a degree seeking program, be meeting the Federal Academic Progress Standards (SAP), and have a completed FASFA on file for parents to access a PLUS loan.
 The parent borrower must be either a biological or adoptive parent, or step parent.
 Parent borrowers and their student must also be U.S. citizens or eligible noncitizens and are not currently in default on Federal aid.
 Through the Federal Direct PLUS Loan Program, parents of dependent students may borrow up to the cost of education less any other financial aid received by the student.
 You may indicate on your Federal Direct Parent PLUS Loan application that you would like an automatic deferment while your student is attending school and/or a request for a 6 month deferment post enrollment.
 For additional information search the Federal Student Aid website.

 If a parent is denied a Federal Direct Parent PLUS Loan, the student may automatically be considered for an additional unsubsidized Federal Direct Stafford loan in an amount up to $4,000/year for freshman and sophomores.
 Borrowers also have the option to either appeal the credit decision with the U.S. Department of Education or get an endorser for the loan by choosing the associated bubble on the results page after submitting your online Federal Direct Parent PLUS Loan application www.studentloans.gov.
 The Financial Aid Office will also send an e-mail to those students whose parents were denied the Federal Direct Parent PLUS Loan.
 Students wanting the additional Unsubsidized Stafford Loan will be required to respond to the e-mail with their consent and amount requested.